Kate Brown

 Are experiencing symptoms of stress, anxiety or low mood/depression .

-You are actively seeking treatment for anxiety, depression, or stress.
+Individuals actively seeking treatment for anxiety, depression, or stress.
 OR

-You are diagnosed with and seeking ongoing treatment for certain mental health conditions.
+Individuals diagnosed with and seeking ongoing treatment for certain mental health conditions.

 What do I mean by wellbeing?